 Floating 57 levels above the three towers of Marina Bay Sands, the SkyPark offers a panoramic vista of the Singapore skyline.
-Spanning more than the Eiffel Tower at 1.2 hectares, there is plenty of space to shoot without bumping into other photographers.
+Spanning more than the Eiffel Tower at 1.2 hectares, there is plenty of space to catch a view without bumping into other tourists.
 Moreover, as it is an open-air observation deck, you don’t have to worry about annoying glass reflections.
 The SkyPark comes with an admission price of, but the breathtaking view is priceless.

 Looking for the highest point possible in Singapore?
-Standing tall on the 63rd floor and located right in the heart of the Downtown Core, the Upper Viewing Gallery of 1-Altitude brings a unique perspective of the surrounding CBD area.
+Standing tall on the 63rd floor and located right in the heart of the Downtown Core, the Upper Viewing Gallery of 1-Altitude brings a unique perspective of the surrounding CBD area and Singapore skyline.
 On top of that, you get a drink of your choice in a comfy lounge with modern décor, multi-color lighting and great music.

-Bored with the same old generic photos?
-For true shutterbugs, the Marina Barrage is an excellent place to experiment with fresh, alternative angles.
-If you climb up on the roof of this water reservoir, you will discover an atypical spot where you can incorporate ‘the other side’ of Marina Bay Sands, the Supertree Grove, the two domes of Gardens by the Bay and the reservoir’s distinct dual curvature to frame an image that is truly your own.
+Bored with the same old generic views?
+For true sightseers, the Marina Barrage is an excellent place to look at Singapore from fresh, alternative angles.
+If you climb up on the roof of this water reservoir, you will discover an atypical spot where you can see ‘the other side’ of Marina Bay Sands, the Supertree Grove, the two domes of Gardens by the Bay and the reservoir’s distinct dual curvature – framing an image of Singapore’s skyline that is truly your own.